Palm House, Kew Gardens: History

 Until 2019 an aquarium below the Palm House housed recreations of natural marine ecosystems, such as mangroves, estuaries, and rock pools, as well as freshwater displays.

 In 2025, Kew Gardens announced that the Palm House would close for a five-year renovation in 2027.
 The project was planned to cost £50 million and would entail converting the Palm House into a carbon neutral structure.
 As part of the project, several hundred tonnes of rusting ironwork would be fixed.
 Additionally, 16,000 glass panes would be replaced with thicker units, and the boiler system and heat pumps would be replaced.

 Maintenance

 In 1881, according to the "Report on The Process and Condition of The Royal Gardens at Kew", the flowerbeds in front of the building were redone and gravel paths were removed.
 The flowers at the back of the Palm House and the low areas required modified drainage.

+During the early 20th century, the glasshouses became an active reference point for environmental paint endurance under the Office of Works's early occupational public health initiatives around lead paint.
+Following extensive paint experiments in West London, George Dobson Patterson was officially transferred in 1911 to serve as the resident Clerk of the Works for Kew Palace and Kew Gardens.
+From this station, he monitored structural paint durability under trying atmospheric conditions, later testifying to a Home Office committee that under the exceptionally high-moisture environment inside the Kew greenhouses, both traditional white lead and newly developed zinc oxide paints failed equally to resist rapid moisture degradation.

 Record Plant

 The Palm House is host to the oldest pot plant in the world (an Encephalartos altensteinii) which was moved to the Palm House in 1848.